tdaime/skills-github-pages/index.md

-# Thisd is My First Github Page
+# This is my first Github Page
 ---
 ## Personal Blog
 ---